Topological $\Delta G$ homology of rings with twisted $G$-action: Introduction

 \subsubsection{Quaternionic topological Hochschild homology}

 The quaternionic crossed simplicial group $\Delta \bfQ$ gives rise to a new homology that we call quaternionic topological Hochschild homology equipped with a left $\mathrm{Pin}(2)$-action.
 We expect that this can be refined to a genuine $C_4$-spectrum and reserve the name hyperreal Hochschild homology for such an invariant.\footnote{The authors thank J.D.
-Quigley for suggesting the name \emph{hypperreal} following the convention for hyperreal Bordism (cf. \cite[p.2]{HZ18})} We expect that hyperreal Hochschild homology enjoys the universal property of the norm from $C_4$ to $\Pin(2)$.
+Quigley for suggesting the name \emph{hypperreal} following the convention for hyperreal Bordism (cf. \cite[p.2]{HZ18}).} We expect that hyperreal Hochschild homology enjoys the universal property of the norm from $C_4$ to $\Pin(2)$.
 We also expect that this theory is equipped with a notion of hyperreal cyclotomic structure, which can be used to define a $C_4$-equivariant invariant called hyperreal topological cyclic homology.

 The presence of a $\Pin(2)$-action on quaternionic topological Hochschild homology suggests that this theory could shed light on involutive Heegaard Floer homology~\cite{HM17} and involutive bordered Floer homology~\cite{HL19} just as topological Hochschild homology is related to bordered Floer homology~\cite{LOT15}.
 For example, in the setting of topological Hochschild homology, this was employed by \cite{Law21} to recast the non-commutative Hodge-to-de Rham spectral sequence in Heegaard Floer homology due to Lipshitz--Treuman~\cite{LT16}.
+One might also hope to construct a quantum variant of quaternionic topological Hochschild homology by working with relative quaternionic topological Hochschild homology with suitable twisted bimodule coefficients as in~\cite[Remark~3.18]{AGW25}.